 Only when you save the post, it will receive the new tags and keep the old tags that it had before and that were hidden in groups that you kept close.

-Please note that other plugins and usual templates usually don’t use tag groups.
+Please note that other plugins and themes don’t use tag groups.
 For them, all tags form just one unsorted group.
 If you want to display them in groups to your visitors, you need to use the Gutenberg blocks or shortcodes of this plugin or modify your theme.
 You can also display post tags under the posts sorted by groups.

-Note 1: Since tags are separated in the input field by comma (“,”) or semicolon (“;”), tag names cannot contain these characters in order to work with the meta box.
+Note 1: Since tags are separated in the input field by comma (“,”), tag names cannot contain this character in order to work with the meta box.

-Note 3: If you display both the default tag box and the meta box, you should avoid any contradictory or double actions, like adding the same tag to both boxes or renaming a tag in one box and removing the same tag in the second tag box.
+Note 3: If you display both the default tag box and the Tag Meta Box, you should avoid any contradictory or double actions, like adding the same tag to both boxes or renaming a tag in one box and removing the same tag in the second tag box.
+It is strongly recommended to use only one of the two tag boxes.

-Note 4: If you add a tag to a post with the Tag Meta Box turned off in the settings, then this tag will be added with all of the groups that the tag is assigned to.
+Note 4: If you add a tag to a post while the Tag Meta Box is turned off in the settings, or if you add it with Quick Edit in the list of posts, then this tag will be added for all of the groups that the tag is assigned to.
 That means that without the Tag Meta Box you won’t be able to fine-tune the groups of a tag for a particular post.

-If that is sufficient for your site then it is perfectly fine to disable the Meta Box.
+If you apply all tags to posts with the same groups that they have on the tags page, then it is perfectly fine to disable the Tag Meta Box.

-- This applies only to the classic editor, not to Gutenberg.
+- Only available in the classic editor, not in Gutenberg.

 - Only with a mouse, currently not possible on touch screens.